-^{38 15} U.S.C.
-78s(b)(3)(A)(ii).

-19b-4(f)(2) 39 thereunder.
+The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(ii) of the Act,53 and Rule 19b-4(f)(2) 54 thereunder.
 At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is necessary or appropriate in the public interest, for the protection of investors, or otherwise in furtherance of the purposes of the Act.
 If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.